Acute diarrhoea

 Toddler’s diarrhoea is a type of chronic diarrhoea that toddlers may get.
 It's not usually serious.
 Your child may feel well even if they have diarrhoea.

-Other tips that might help:
+Other tips that might help include: